NAACP warns African-Americans against travel on American Air

 The NAACP said that for several months it has watched a pattern of disturbing incidents reported by African-American passengers.
 Among them were separate cases in which an NAACP official and another civil rights activist were kicked off flights.

-The NAACP said that and other recent incidents involving African-Americans “suggest a corporate culture of racial insensitivity and possible racial bias on the part of American Airlines.”
+In an interview with The Associated Press, new NAACP President Derrick Johnson said they are not boycotting American Airlines, but the sheer numbers of events made them feel like they had to issue a warning.

+“We’re not telling people not to fly on American,” he said.
+“We’re just saying to individuals that here is an advisory note.
+We have picked up a pattern of a certain behavior of this corporation and until further notice be on alert.”

-American Airlines issued a statement saying that it has a diverse group of employees and serves customers of all backgrounds.
+American Airlines issued a statement saying that it serves customers of all backgrounds and itself has a diverse group of employees.

 In a memo to employees, CEO Doug Parker said American endorses the NAACP’s mission statement against racial discrimination.